-To kasher pots, silverware, and utensils wholly of metal not used for baking, thoroughly clean the item with soap and water, then, following a strict 24 hour waiting period during which they are not used, immerse the item in water that is at a rolling boil (הגעלה).
+To kasher pots, silverware, and utensils wholly of metal not used for baking, thoroughly clean the item with soap and water, then, following a strict 24 hour waiting period during which they are not used, immerse the item in water that is at a rolling boil (הגעלה - hag'alah).
 For pots and pans, clean handles thoroughly.
 If the handle can be removed, do so for an even more thorough cleaning.
-To effect immersed in a larger pot of boiling water (may be done one section at a time) or filled with water brought to a rolling boil and then a heated stone is dropped into the pot such that the boiling water overflows to cover the sides of the pot.
+To effect הגעלה (hag'alah), the item must be completely exposed to the boiling water.
+Pots and pans are either immersed in a larger pot of boiling water (may be done one section at a time) or filled with water brought to a rolling boil and then a heated stone is dropped into the pot such that the boiling water overflows to cover the sides of the pot.
 A safer alternative might be to let the water boil over the sides of the pot.
 In the case of silverware every part of each piece must be exposed to the water at a rolling boil.
 Following this הגעלה (hag'alah) process, each utensil is rinsed in cold water.

 Metal bakeware used in a fire or in an oven must first be thoroughly scrubbed and cleaned and then must be subjected to direct fire or an oven at its maximum setting.
-Thus using a blow torch or putting it in an oven during self-cleaning are two ways to accomplish this purging ($\dot{\gamma} - libbun$).
-This is a complicated and a potentially dangerous procedure and may result in discoloration or warping of the metal being purged.
-Exercise caution when performing $\dot{\gamma} - libbun$.
-Metal baking pans and sheets require $\dot{\beta}$ (libbun) at very high temperatures which may warp the vessel.
-This may result in a reluctance to submit the vessel to the required temperature.3
+Thus using a blow torch or putting it in an oven during self-cleaning are two ways to accomplish this purging (עולים וויים ווי

-A metal kitchen sink can be kashered by thoroughly cleaning and scrubbing the sink (especially the garbage catch), letting 24 hours pass during which only cold water is used, and then carefully pouring boiling water over all the surfaces of the sink starting with the bottom first and working up towards the top including the lip.4 A porcelain sink cannot be kashered, but should be thoroughly cleaned, then Pesah dish basins and dish racks must be used, one each for dairy and meat.
+A metal kitchen sink can be kashered by thoroughly cleaning and scrubbing the sink (especially the garbage catch), letting 24 hours pass during which only cold water is used, and then carefully pouring boiling water over all the surfaces of the sink starting with the bottom first and working up towards the top including the lip.
+A porcelain sink cannot be kashered, but should be thoroughly cleaned, then Pesah dish basins and dish racks must be used, one each for dairy and meat.

-$^{^{3}}$ Of course there is nothing inherently wrong with using a warped pan on Pesach.
+&lt;sup>3 Of course there is nothing inherently wrong with using a warped pan on Pesach.
 The fear is that the possibility of ruining the pan will cause the owner not to subject the pan to the appropriate heat to effect kashering.
 We thus recommend simply purchasing some new pans specifically for Pesach.

-4 The sink may be used during the 24 hour waiting period provided that no hot water is used during that time.
+&lt;sup>4 The sink may be used during the 24 hour waiting period provided that no hot water is used during that time.
 This alternative is doable only if care is taken that any water used is not hot enough to cause our hand to feel pain (yad soledet bo).